currentsea/brainfuck/README.md

 were successfully downloaded.
 If so, you have successfully installed the source code!

 # Usage
 The main file that you want to run is ```Brainfuck.py```.
-Not only is it the only Python executable, the other three files are modules on which this file is dependent.
+It is the only Python executable for starters, and it is also dependent on the other three files provided.

 ```
 Brainfuck.py [-h] [-i] [-l] [-f file] [-c code] [-v]